 Research Funding - the Sponsored Programs and Support team assists faculty and staff as they develop proposals for external funding for sponsored research, scholarly and community service projects and post-award assistance.

 Research Outreach and Compliance - We are Animal Use and IACUC, Human Subjects and IRB; Biosafety, Responsible Conduct of Research; Financial Conflict of Interest in Sponsored Projects; Export Control - from vendor clearance to travel "out of country".
 We also coordinate STEM Diversity and Outreach, the CITI training program, the use of controlled substances in research and Undergraduate Research.
+The review for use of Unmanned Aircraft System for research projects procedure is handled here.
 The Research Outreach and Compliance team is available for assistance.

-Innovation & Collaboration - ISU's talented researchers and students push the boundaries of innovation independently and collaboratively with private-sector partners.
-To promote scientific developments and develop partnerships the Technology Commercialization office is available to support these endeavors.
+Innovation - ISU's talented researchers and students push the boundaries of innovation independently and collaboratively.
+To promote scientific developments and intellectual property, contact the Director of Research Contracts at 208-282-3478.

 One Minute With a Researcher